dokku/dokku/docs/networking/proxies/traefik.md

 dokku traefik:logs --tail --num 10
 ```

-The above command will show logs continually from the vector container, with an initial history of 10 log lines
+The above command will show logs continually from the traefik container, with an initial history of 10 log lines

 ### Changing the Traefik log level